Anterior Cruciate Ligament (ACL) Program

 For decades, Boston Children's orthopedic surgeons and sports medicine team have led the way in caring for athletes of all ages with an ACL tear.
-We pioneered ACL reconstruction techniques tailored to the patient’s age and physical maturity and lead the way in developing new approaches to ACL surgery.
+We pioneered ACL reconstruction techniques tailored to the patient’s age and physical maturity, and we lead the way in developing new approaches to ACL surgery.

-The experts in our Female Athlete Program use a comprehensive approach to diagnosis, treatment, and management to keep female athletes healthy and at the top of their game.
-Our caregivers assess the whole athlete and evaluate exercise habits, hormonal balance and nutritional needs, not just symptoms and injuries, to ensure peak performance.
+The experts in our Female Athlete Program use a comprehensive approach in diagnosis, treatment, and management in keeping female athletes healthy and at the top of their game.
+Our caregivers assess the whole athlete and evaluate exercise habits, hormonal balance, and nutritional needs, not just symptoms and injuries, to ensure peak performance.

 Since 35 to 75 percent of runners need medical treatment each year for running-related injuries, running safely is crucial.
-The Injured Runners Clinic at Boston Children’s Hospital was developed to help runners of all ages and abilities who have chronic injuries.
+The Injured Runners Clinic was developed to help runners of all ages and abilities who have chronic injuries.

 Our dedicated team understands the unique needs and psychology of performing artist athletes of all ages and levels of competition.
 We provide specialized care in the many areas that affect performing artist athletes, including nutrition, bone and endocrine health, sports psychology, and rehabilitative care for overuse injuries.

-The Boston Children’s Hospital Sports Concussion Clinic is the leading, research-based sports concussion program.
+The Sports Concussion Clinic is the leading, research-based sports concussion program.
 Our team of experts delivers cutting-edge care for athletes with sports concussion, and we provide education to athletes and their families about concussion prevention and recovery.

-Ultrasound is a safe and effective way to examine the musculoskeletal system of the body to detect problems with muscles, tendons, ligaments, joints and soft tissue without exposure to radiation.
-Ultrasound can be used to help diagnose and treat sports-related conditions such as synovitis, bursitis, or tendonitis.
+Ultrasound is a safe and effective way to examine the musculoskeletal system of the body to detect problems with muscles, tendons, ligaments, joints, and soft tissue without exposure to radiation.
+Ultrasound can be used to help diagnose and treat sports-related conditions such as synovitis, bursitis, or tendinitis.

 Our team of clinicians, scientists, activists, and technologists use evidence-based strategies to help reduce the risk of injury for young athletes while enhancing their sports performance.
 We also conduct medical and scientific research on preventing sports injuries and the effects of exercise on health and wellness.